-Wrocław, Poland – If you haven’t been to Wrocław yet, don’t put it off any longer: it might be the best choice when coming to Poland!
+Wrocław, Poland – If you haven’t been to the city of Wrocław yet, don’t put it off any longer: it might be the best choice when coming to Poland!

 According to the annual ranking (in Polish) released by Premium Brand, Wrocław was named as the best city in Poland.
 Every year, the survey measures the reputation of the main Polish cities and urban centers, asking respondents a series of questions on work conditions, the quality of social life, or how likely they are to recommend the cities to their friends.